mwangi-george/HR-Data-Analytics-Project/Reproducible-project-paper.md

     0.2267116 `(0.6668096-0.4400980)`.
 This could explain why they left but further statistical analysis is necessary to test whether the difference observed is statistically significant.

 2. There is no clear impact of the variable `last_evaluation` on employee retention since the means for both groups are nearly equal.
-    Mean difference of

 3. The same case applies to `mean_number_project`.
 The difference is very small but statistical analysis is vital to test if it is indeed statistically significant.

 4. The difference in the `mean_average_monthly_hours` between employees who left and those who stayed is quite big.
 On average, those who left appear to have been working more more than those who stayed by 8.359 hours.

 5. For the categorical variables i.e (`work_accident`, `department`,
     and `salary`), I will have to take another approach to understand their impact on employee retention.

 -   **Part 2 - Categorical Variables**

-1.  **Impact of employee salary on retention** Since I am dealing with two categorical variables, the best way to understand their relationship is through a visualization.
+1.  **Impact of employee salary on retention**

+-   Since I am dealing with two categorical variables, the best way to understand their relationship is through a visualization.
 First, I will create a table that summarizes the salary categories by whether one left or stayed.

 ``` r
 # count the number of employees in each salary category and group by the left variable